aliCamargo/jquery-brackets/README.md

             bg_player_hover: 'blue',        //-- (String) Background color of the player container when mouse is hover
             border_radius_player: '10px',   //-- (String) Border radius of the player container
-            border_radius_lines: '10px',    //-- (String) Border radius of the lines that join rounds });
+            border_radius_lines: '10px',    //-- (String) Border radius of the lines that join rounds
+            text_round:     'Battle No.',   //-- (String) Text used instead of 'Round '
+            text_semifinal: 'Semifinal',    //-- (String) Text used instead of 'Semifinal'
+            text_final:     'Final',        //-- (String) Text used instead of 'Final'
+            text_champion:  'The bast',     //-- (String) Text used instead of 'Champion' });

 ```